etpinard/d3-geo-projection-picker/README.md

 ### Advanced

-The picker function can bundle any combination of projections found in `d3-geo-projection`, see full list [here](https://github.com/d3/d3-geo-projection#projections)).
+The picker function can bundle any combination of projections found in `d3-geo-projection` (see full list [here](https://github.com/d3/d3-geo-projection#projections)).

 Internally, `d3-geo-projection-picker` uses
 [Rollup](https://github.com/rollup/rollup).
-You can pass any Rollup bundle-generated options (see full list [here](https://github.com/rollup/rollup/wiki/JavaScript-API#bundlegenerate-options-)) to `d3-geo-projection-picker` to get the output bundle of your needs.
+You can pass any Rollup bundle-generation options (see full list [here](https://github.com/rollup/rollup/wiki/JavaScript-API#bundlegenerate-options-)) to `d3-geo-projection-picker` to get the output bundle of your needs.